usdot-fhwa-stol/cdasim/co-simulation tool/README.md

 - After building, go to bundle\target directory, a zip file of co-simulation bundle "**carla-sumo-mosaic-1.0.zip**" can be found.

 - Extract the bundle to an arbitrary path.
 The installation folder is referenced as `<cosimulation-root>`.
-The bridge folder in the root of source code needs to be copied to `<cosimulation-root>`.

 ## **Folder Content**